Keyboard shortcuts

 }

-Recommendation: New modules should use ModuleIntegration for simplicity and consistency.
-The legacy approach is still supported for existing modules but requires more boilerplate code.
+Recommendation: Prefer the SDK declarative style for new modules.
+Otherwise use ModuleIntegration for simplicity.
+The legacy IPC client approach is still supported but requires more boilerplate.

 Module Lifecycle